ubuntupunk/gpg-qr/src/gpg_qr/README.md

 # gpg-qrcode

-A simple tool to generate QR codes from GPG ascii keys and revoke certificates.
+A simple, lightweight tool to generate QR codes from GPG ascii keys and revoke certificates.

 ## Options ##
 1. Display in Terminal